mattwaite/MathForBeginningReporters/math_and_data_for_beginning_reporting.md

 #####How to turn a percent change into a story#####

 Percent changes by themselves are rarely interesting, but what happens if we add a sort to this?
 Remember, we can sort two ways.
 What stories pop out when you sort for the fastest shrinking counties first?
 What happens when you sort for fastest growing?
+Do national stories emerge?
+Do local stories emerge?
+What are they?

+#COMING SOON#

 ##Probability##